 What to see in 4 Days in Rome

-There are parts of the Colosseum open to the general public where you can access with a single ticket, and others where you can enter only with a guide or a tour.
-To skip the line, either booking online or a guided tour to the Colosseum is your best bet.
+There are parts of the Colosseum open to the general public that you can access with a single ticket, and others where you can enter only with a guide or a tour.
+To skip the line, either booking online or a guided tour of the Colosseum is your best bet.

-As the Roman Forum is right beside and the ticket the same you buy for the Colosseum, we suggest you do both of them on the same day, or better on the same morning.
+As the Roman Forum is right beside and the ticket is the same as the one you buy for the Colosseum, we suggest you do both of them on the same day, or better on the same morning.
 If you feel too overwhelmed and prefer doing something else right after the Colosseum, you can as the ticket is valid for two days.

 If you like to go deeper, there are several underground tours of Rome that will show you the areas that are generally not open to the public, such as the dungeon where the gladiators used to stay before the shows and the fights.